Home Work in Australia How to get an ABN in Australia?

 The GST (Goods and Services Tax) corresponds to VAT in other countries.
 In Australia, the GST is 10%.
 As a self-employed person, you will only have to pay GST if your income under ABN is greater than $75,000 per year.
 If you estimate that you will earn less than $75,000 with your ABN, you do not need to register for GST.

 You will be able to register for GST once your ABN has been created.
-You will then need to include GST in the price you charge your customers.
+Once registered, you will need to include GST in the price you charge your customers.
 You will also be able to request reimbursement of the GST on the products or services that you buy for your business.

 For more information: GST in Australia: How it works